 So with that not-so-good experience in mind, I decided to give Abu a try once more, but this time without laying down $160 in cash.
 Being a bit more budget conscious this time around, I forked over the very reasonable $79.98, walked out of Wal-Mart and drove home.

-I looked forward to getting the new reel spooled up with fresh line, mounted on a rod and giving it a good break-in, catching largemouth bass at night, chunking big spinnerbaits.
+I looked forward to trying the new reel.
+So I spooled it up with fresh line, mounted it on a rod and laid it on the front deck of my boat.
+I really wanted to give it a good break-in, catching largemouth bass at night, chunking big spinnerbaits.

 Over the course of the night, I used it here and there, but never did catch a fish on it.
 I was pleased overall with the casting performance, but I was a little concerned with something that I felt while retrieving a topwater wakebait that I was trying out.